Platane/runtime-linaria/README.md

 # Discrepancies

+- className naming convention is different from linaria, and not customizable
 - fix the hacky "global" keyword handling
-- use the same className naming convention as linaria